snsvrno/handlebars-hx/readme.md

 - **[name].json** : the data object used by the template to generate the output
 - **[name].html** : the rendered output

-The output is option.
+The output is optional.
 If there is no output file then [test-engine](https://github.com/snsvrno/test-engine) will assume that this should be a failing test, and the test will pass if it gets an error.